 I love having read

-One of the toughest realizations you have to come into by yourself is that not everything you do moment-to-moment is in your own best interest.
+One of the toughest realizations you have to come to on your own is that not everything you do moment to moment is in your own best interest.

 Maybe that 10-minute YouTube video about something you didn't care at all about -- until you saw its thumbnail and title thirty seconds ago -- will help you deepen your understanding about some topic... but it most likely won't.

-Maybe that all-familiar parade perusing the dreadful headlines from the world and local news sites you grant you some useful insight or information... but it most likely won't.
+Maybe that all-too-familiar parade of perusing the dreadful headlines from world and local news sites will grant you some useful insight or information... but it most likely won't.

-Looking back, the activities that I find that had yielded me the most joy and satisfaction couldn't be attained through mass media or any kind of easy-to-consume information bits.
+Looking back, the activities that I find have yielded me the most joy and satisfaction couldn't be attained through mass media or any kind of easy-to-consume information bits.

 Expertise requires depth.
 Satisfaction requires effort.

-Often, this does not align what we feel like doing in the moment.
+Often, this does not align with what we feel like doing in the moment.

 Understanding some abstract concept or some nuanced point -- especially when you don't understand or don't agree a priori -- takes mental energy.
 However, after you're past that struggle, you've “unlocked” that new truth about the world, or new tool to make sense of things.

-You can't be handed down truths, as that only creates a dependency with your “truths supplier”.
-You can be handed down evidence, facts and proposed ways of making sense of these.
+You can't be handed truths, as that only creates a dependency with your “truths supplier”.
+You can be handed evidence, facts and proposed ways of making sense of these.

 Experience and conclusions are your own to make, and that's hard.